 |Long Term Capital Gain (LTCG)||Tax free||Taxable @ 10% without indexation or 20% with indexation|

 Dividends from MFs are tax free in the hands of the investor (depending on latest Finance Act).
-But in the case of debt funds, the fund house deducts dividend distribution tax before releasing dividends.
+But in the case of debt funds, according to this website, the fund house deducts dividend distribution tax before releasing dividends.

 NRIs can invest in Indian shares through Portfolio Investment Scheme (PIS) of the Reserve Bank of India (RBI).
 Each transaction through the PIS account is reported to the RBI.
 PIS—a scheme of Reserve Bank of India—enables NRIs to purchase and sell shares and convertible debentures of Indian companies on a recognized stock exchange by routing such purchase/sale transactions through their NRI’s NRE/NRO Account with a designated bank branch.
 The maximum NRI Investment cannot go beyond 10% of paid up capital of the Indian company.
 NRIs need to open a Demat account and brokerage account with SEBI registered brokerage firm.
 An NRI can transact through a stock broker only.